marcela-celani/projeto-sistema-comunicacao/README.md

-# 💻 Website - SEU BONAPP - Chat App
+# 💻 Website - Fast CHat - Messenger

-📝 This project consists of a communication system developed as a technical challenge for the selection process at Seu Boné Company.
+📝 This project consists of a communication system developed as a technical challenge for a selection process.
-    Note: the logo used does not match the original, having been modified for project pitch purposes, and follows all rights reserved to the owner.

 ## Description